 Kevin & Chris decided that they would take the tournament over if they could convince full time resident Lynn Bucossi to join them on the board.

-Over the past four years, there have been many changes.
 The focus of the golf tournament is raising money for charitable causes in the Valley.
 The boards mission statement is “In the Valley, For the Valley”.
-We have added several scholarships & grants.
+We have added several scholarships, grants and awards since our taking over the tournament in 2009.
 Other golf tournaments are now under the Friends of the Valley Foundation umbrella.
 As more money is raised each year, the foundation takes on more worthwhile causes in the Valley.

 As the Foundation moves forward, it continues to grow & change.
 As needs arise in the Valley, the Foundation adds causes or makes changes that make sense for the current condition in the Valley.
 However many changes are made, the Foundation will stay true to its core mission of keeping all monies raised in the Valley.